 - as a result of (periodic) wage increase and/or a (one-off) payment obligation arising from the Collective Labour Agreement, the collective employment agreement applicable to the Client and/or employment conditions and/or legislation and regulations.

-6. If the Temporary Employee reports at the agreed time and place to perform temporary work, but is not enabled by the Client to commence the temporary work, the Client is obliged to pay Charlie works the Client Rate calculated on three hours worked.
+7. If the Temporary Worker reports to perform temporary work at the agreed time and place, but is not enabled by the Client to commence the temporary work, or performs work for less than three hours, the Client shall be obliged to pay Charlie works the Client Rate calculated over three hours worked per call.

 Article 16 - Time Registration

 1. Time registration is done in the manner agreed with the Client with due observance of these General Terms and Conditions, Assignments and/or other agreements.

 2. If no method of time registration has been agreed, the time registration will be done by means of time sheets approved in writing by the client.
 The Client and the Charlie works may agree for time registration to be done by means of a time registration system, an electronic and/or computer system or by means of statements prepared by of for the Client.